mmistakes/minimal-mistakes/_posts/technicalwriting/2015-08-23-upload-backup-your-files-to-amazon-s3-with-powershell.md

 Access Management (IAM) as well as work with S3 buckets and folders.
 After installing the AWS Tools for Windows PowerShell, you’ll configure the prerequisites for connecting to AWS via PowerShell.
-And finally, you’ll use PowerShell to recursively iterated through directories to upload files to S3.
+And finally, you’ll use PowerShell to recursively iterate through directories to upload files to S3.

 If you’re _new to Amazon S3 and need to start from scratch_, this is a **beginning-to-end walkthrough** of how to upload your files to Amazon’s Simple Storage Service (S3) using PowerShell.

-A quick breakdown of the process (detailed steps are further below):
+A breakdown of the process (detailed steps are further below):

 1. [Create an Amazon account to access Amazon Web Services (AWS)](#1-create-an-amazon-root-account)

     a.
-You can play with most of the AWS services for [free for a year](http://aws.amazon.com/free/).
+You can try most of the AWS services for [free for a year](http://aws.amazon.com/free/).

 2. [Create a user and group via Amazon’s Identity and Access Management (IAM) to perform the backup/upload](#2-create-a-user-and-group)